Feature request #8725

 I think ready for test! :-)

-#14 Updated by Giovanni Manghi almost 11 years ago
+#14 Updated by Giovanni Manghi about 11 years ago

 Alvaro Huarte wrote: